bitsongofficial/go-bitsong/x/marketplace/spec/01_state.md

     google.protobuf.Timestamp end_auction_at = 14 [ (gogoproto.stdtime) = true ];
     // Ticked to true when a prize is claimed by person who won it bool claimed = 15;
+    // Only valid for LimitedEditionPrints auction
+    uint64 printable_editions = 16;
 }

 /// Define valid auction state transitions.